Category 1 – Leave from the program

 Category 2 – Additional leave from the program

-Category 2 leave is available for situations such as when you need to take additional leave for personal reasons; if we are unable to match you to an appropriate training site and all alternative options have been exhausted; when transferring between training regions; or if you need to take leave for reasons not included under Category 1 leave.
+Category 2 leave is available for situations such as when you need to take additional leave for personal reasons, or for reasons not included under category 1 leave.

 You can apply for a maximum of 26 weeks of leave in addition to what is available under Category 1 leave, or up to 52 weeks if there are extenuating and unforeseen circumstances.
 You can’t start your training program on Category 2 leave.